-Alternative 2: Retain mutton snapper within the aggregate 10-snapper recreational bag limit in the Gulf, but specify a bag limit for mutton snapper within the aggregate bag limit year round.
+Preferred Alternative 2: Retain mutton snapper within the aggregate 10-snapper recreational bag limit in the Gulf, but specify a bag limit for mutton snapper within the aggregate bag limit year round.

-Option 2a: 3 fish/person/day Option 2b: 5 fish/person/day
+Option 2a: 3 fish/person/day Preferred Option 2b: 5 fish/person/day

-There is concern by the public regarding fishing effort on mutton snapper spawning aggregations during the April - June peak spawning season in the Florida Keys.
+The public expressed concern regarding fishing effort on mutton snapper spawning aggregations during the April - June peak spawning season in the Florida Keys.
 Mutton snapper form spawning aggregations that increase their vulnerability to fishing during the spawning season.
-Catch rates may show a condition where catch rates (an indicator of stock size) remain stable despite a declining stock size until the stock collapses.
-A reduction in the bag limit could reduce the risk associated with fishing during the spawning season.
+Catch rates may show a condition where catch rates (an indicator of stock size) remain stable despite a declining stock size until the stock collapses (SEDAR 15A Update 2015).
+A reduction in the bag limit could reduce the risk associated with high fishing mortality during the spawning season.
 Currently, mutton snapper is part of the aggregate 10-snapper recreational bag limit in the Gulf (Table 2.2.1) and current regulations for mutton snapper in the Gulf and South Atlantic are shown in Tables 1.1.2 and 1.1.3.
 Landings of mutton snapper in the Gulf are predominantly commercial (Table 1.1.4).
-Effective January 1, 2017, Florida decreased the mutton snapper recreational bag limit to 5 fish per person per day (year round) within the 10-snapper aggregate in Florida state waters.
-The South Atlantic Council has selected the same 5-fish per person per day (year round) aggregate bag limit as the preferred alternative in Snapper Grouper Amendment 41.
+Effective January 1, 2017, the Florida Fish and Wildlife Conservation Commission (FWC) decreased the mutton snapper recreational bag limit to 5 fish per person per day (year round) within the 10-snapper aggregate in Florida state waters.
+The South Atlantic Council has selected the same 5-fish per person per day (year round) within the 10-fish recreational aggregate bag limit as the preferred alternative in Snapper Grouper Amendment 41.

 Table 2.2.1.
-Species composition of the aggregate 10 snapper recreational bag limit in the Gulf.
+Species composition of the aggregate 10-snapper recreational bag limit in the Gulf. --